Tyne Tunnel

-The Tyne Tunnel is the name given to two 2-lane vehicular toll tunnels under the River Tyne in North East England.
+The Tyne Tunnel is the name given to a pair of two-lane vehicular toll tunnels under the River Tyne in North East England.
 Originally opened in 1967 and expanded in 2011, the tunnels connect the town of Jarrow on the south bank of the river with North Shields and Wallsend on the northern side.
 The tunnels are approximately 11 km downstream, to the east of Newcastle upon Tyne.
 The Tyne Tunnel constitutes a part of the A19 road.

 History

 A scheme for the construction of a set of three tunnels under the Tyne was put forward by the Durham and Northumberland county councils in 1937.
 After prolonged negotiations with the Ministry of Transport, the scheme was approved in 1943.
-The Tyne Tunnel Act, the legislative instrument necessary to enable the construction of the tunnels, received royal assent in 1946.
+The Tyne Tunnel Act 1946 (9 & 10 Geo.
+6. c. xl), the legislative instrument necessary to enable the construction of the tunnels, received royal assent in 1946.
 Postwar restrictions on capital expenditure delayed the construction of the vehicular tunnel, but work started on the smaller tunnels for pedestrians and cyclists in 1947.